A Guide to Introducing a New Puppy to Your Dog

-What’s better than a pet dog?
-Two pet dogs.
-It’s no surprise that millions of pet parents can’t stop at just one four-legged family member.
-Introducing additional pups to the household is not a decision to make lightly.
+It’s no surprise that millions of pet parents can’t stop at just one four-legged family member, but introducing additional pups to the household is not a decision to make lightly.
 Just because you’re ready for a new pet doesn’t mean your first dog is quite so enthusiastic about the idea.

 A little preparation goes a long way in promoting smooth, stress-free interactions between your current dog and new puppy.

-During the Initial Meeting
+During the Initial Meeting Between a Puppy and Adult Dog

 A proper introduction is just as important in the canine world as it is in the human world.
 You can’t just assume that two pups meeting for the first time will make fast friends.
-Here are some dos and don’ts to help you with the initial introduction as well as future interactions.
+Here are some dos and don’ts to help you with the initial introduction, as well as future interactions.

 Dog Introductions: What to Do